 Arthroscopy Surgeon for Knee & Shoulder Surgery, Pain and Injuries

 Click the link below for a brief description of knee arthroscopy

 Knee Pain is amongst the most common complaint seen in athletic populations.
-An orthopedic doctor specializing in knee pain, Dr. Akhavan sees patients in several different locations in Pittsburgh, PA.
-While most of these injuries can be treated without an operation, some injuries are serious enough to require surgery.
+An orthopedic doctor specializing in the evaluation and treatment of knee pain , Dr. Akhavan sees patients in several different locations in Pittsburgh, PA.
+While most of these injuries can be treated without an operation, some injuries are serious enough to require knee surgery.

-Dr. Akhavan specializes in the treatment of complex knee injuries and is able to treat nearly all of these injuries listed below through a minimally invasive technique known as arthroscopy.
+Dr. Akhavan specializes in the treatment of complex knee injuries and is able to treat nearly all of these injuries listed below through a minimally invasive KNEE SURGERY known as arthroscopy.